 How to claim

 To claim, you must create a Universal Credit account online.
+You can find important information on how to create an account and make your claim at

 It is your responsibility to make sure the information you provide is accurate when claiming Universal Credit.